sadegh-msm/dollop/README.md

 ## Usage
 After launching the app, follow the on-screen instructions to navigate through different features.
 Use the settings menu to customize your location and preferences.

-## Contributing
-We welcome contributions to the Weatherapp project.
-Please follow these steps to contribute:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.